voxel51/fiftyone/docs/source/user_guide/app.rst

 .. note::

     Did you know?
-Teams customer can manage dataset indexes via the App by with the builtin Query Performance panel!
+Teams customers can manage dataset indexes via the App with the builtin Query Performance panel!
     See :ref:`this page <query-performance>` for more information.

 In general, we recommend indexing *only* the specific fields that you wish to